The FAQs provide further information on Parc Cybi, Holyhead Border Control Post (BCP).

 The entire length of the route from the A55 to the BCP is currently subject to a no waiting order which is denoted by the existing double yellow lines.
 The enforcement of this order will continue to be applied by Isle of Anglesey County Council.

-The site layout would be optimised to ensure that noisy site activities are screened by the new buildings and face away from the residential area, with activity mainly facing the road and business park.
+The site layout will be optimised to ensure that noisy site activities are screened by the new buildings and face away from the residential area, with activity mainly facing the road and business park.

-A minimum of 10m landscape buffer of native mixed tree species would be planted between the existing bund of trees and the developable area to screen the development from west south west views of the site from those living in nearby residential properties.
+A minimum of 10m landscape buffer of native mixed tree species will be planted between the existing bund of trees and the developable area to screen the development from west south west views of the site from those living in nearby residential properties.

 Maintenance and management of this landscape buffer will happen for the lifetime of the BCP, to include replacement of any failed planting.